 Since then, Roberts has opened his own office to focus on residential projects with an emphasis on the integration of architecture, the environment and human ecology in a contemporary style.

-Thane Roberts AIA
+Thane Roberts Architect

 Santa Monica, CA